openssl/project/PROJECT-HANDBOOK.md

 accurate scheduling and resource allocation.

 Sometimes, it's essential to fast-track the analysis of a specific task.
-For this, we utilize the "Groom" status, marking a task for immediate attention and giving it a higher priority in the analysis process.
+For this, we utilize the "Refine" status, marking a task for immediate attention and giving it a higher priority in the analysis process.

 Furthermore, during this refinement stage, tasks can be linked to existing